Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Evaluation

 \subsection{Overall Performance}

-\textbf{Kernel Performance.} Fig.~\ref{F.kernel_latency_comparison} demostrates the latency of tested kernels on selected CPUs and GPUs, comparing baselines with \sysname.
-We observe a significant speedup.
-On CPUs with Wasm, \sysname achieves an average speedup of 42.57$\times$, and on GPUs with WebGPU, it accelerates kernel executions by an average of 2.77$\times$.
-Specifically, \sysname outperforms TF.js by 6.26$\times$ on Wasm and 1.68$\times$ on WebGPU.
-When compared to pre-tuned AutoTVM, the speedup is 119.92$\times$ on CPUs and 3.86$\times$ on GPUs.
+\textbf{Kernel performance cross devices.} Fig.~\ref{F.kernel_latency_comparison} demonstrates the latency of tested kernels on CPUs and GPUs, comparing baselines with \sysname.
+On CPUs with Wasm, \sysname achieves an average speedup of 4.59$\times$.
+On GPUs with WebGPU, it accelerates kernel executions by an average of 2.77$\times$.
+Specifically, \sysname outperforms TF.js by 5.78$\times$ on Wasm and 1.68$\times$ on WebGPU.
+When compared to pre-tuned AutoTVM, the speedup is 6.43$\times$ on CPUs and 3.86$\times$ on GPUs.
 The inference speedup of \sysname is mainly due to efficient kernel tuning for specific hardware, whereas \emph{one-for-all} kernel approaches including TF.js, ORT-Web as well as pre-tuned AutoTVM, fall short in this regard.

+Taking the WebGPU result as an example, pre-tuned AutoTVM behaves much worse on 3070Ti.
+This is because the pre-tuned AutoTVM kernels are tuned on NVIDIA 3050 (2560 cores), which obviously mismatches with 3070Ti (6144 cores).
+Therefore, K0 kernel of pre-tuned AutoTVM only activates 50\% warps and utilize only 20\% of L1 cache on 3070Ti.

+\textbf{Kernel performance cross browsers.} Fig.~\ref{F.kernel_latency_comparison_on_browsers} demonstrates the kernel speedup on four browsers.
+The actual speedups do have variance, but overall, the speedup pattern for each kernel is similar among browsers. \sysname achieves an average speedup of 5.82$\times$ compared to baselines.

-Figure\ref{F.kernel_performance_and_rounds} showcases the kernel performance in GFLOPs and the JIT tuning rounds on selected CPUs and GPUs.
-We use the K2 kernel configuration, as detailed in Table\ref{T.evaluated_kernels}.
-As shown, \sysname attains optimal performance on CPUs with Wasm after 10$\sim$32 tuning rounds, while 25$\sim$40 rounds are needed to achieve peak performance on GPUs.
-This can be attributed to the web-specific lite space.
-Moreover, our compilation pipeline optimization ensures that each tuning round takes only about 500ms for Wasm and 100ms for WebGPU, based on our evaluation.
+\textbf{Kernel performance over tuning rounds.} Fig. \ref{F.kernel_performance_and_rounds} showcases the kernel performance in GFLOPs over JIT tuning rounds on selected CPUs and GPUs.
+We use the K1 kernel configuration (Table\ref{T.evaluated_kernels}). \sysname attains optimal performance on CPUs with Wasm after 10$\sim$32 tuning rounds, while 25$\sim$40 rounds are needed on GPUs.
+This can be attributed to the different sizes of web-specific lite spaces.
+Moreover, our compilation pipeline ensures that each tuning round takes only about 500ms for Wasm and 100ms for WebGPU.